 Exploring the multiverse

-When you test with Antithesis, we run your software many times to find unexpected behaviors in your code.
-The Logs Explorer and the multiverse map allow you to visualize and search across this multitude of execution paths, empowering you with a deeper understanding of what’s happening in the system under test.
+When you test with Antithesis, we run your software on multiple parallel instances to find unexpected behaviors in your code.
+The Logs Explorer and the multiverse map allow you to visualize and search across all the execution paths explored during the test, empowering you with a deeper understanding of what’s happening in your system under test.
 With the Logs Explorer you can:- Investigate production events in a powerful simulation

 - Visualize when and where events occur in a test run